SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 - M3-2 Message Sends are Plans for Reuse
 - M3-3 Hooks and Template: One of the cornerstones of OOP

-As a bonus we often give a little introduction to unit testing (M2-1 Test 101: The minimum) you should know and a live demo of eXtreme Test-Driven Design as shown in (M2-4 Xtreme Test Driven Development: Getting a productivity boost).
+As a bonus, we often give a little introduction to unit testing (M2-1 Test 101: The minimum) you should know and a live demo of eXtreme Test-Driven Design as shown in (M2-4 Xtreme Test Driven Development: Getting a productivity boost).

 ### Lecture: Pharo in 1 day

-Even if teaching Pharo is not directed supported by the Mooc [http://advanced-mooc.pharo.org](http://advanced-mooc.pharo.org), the Pharo Mooc [http://mooc.pharo.org](http://mooc.pharo.org) can be used and combined to produce a simple introduction to Pharo.
+Even if teaching Pharo is not directed and supported by the Mooc [http://advanced-mooc.pharo.org](http://advanced-mooc.pharo.org), the Pharo Mooc [http://mooc.pharo.org](http://mooc.pharo.org) can be used and combined to produce a simple introduction to Pharo.

 Here is the material that we use: